Edmund McMillen: Super Meat Boy

 McMillen and programmer Tommy Refenes established Team Meat, an independent game production company, with the intent that they would never utilize a third-party publisher.
 Their first game, Super Meat Boy, was released on October 20, 2010, on the Xbox 360 via Xbox Live Arcade, and on Valve's digital distribution system Steam on November 30, 2010.
 A release was planned for the Nintendo Wii, but was canceled.
 According to Kotaku, problems arose due to the file size limitations of the Wii's WiiWare Channel.
 A retail version of the game was released on April 5, 2011.
 Due to Sony's initial lack of interest in the game, Team Meat entered into contractual obligations that prohibit the game from being released for the Sony PlayStation 3.
-McMillen and Refenes responded to the success of Super Meat Boy and the impossibility of a sequel in a brief statement that read, "We feel like we did it...the 1st time."
+McMillen and Refenes responded to the success of Super Meat Boy and the impossibility of a sequel in a brief statement that read, "We feel like we did it right the 1st time."
 McMillen and Refenes' development of Super Meat Boy was featured in the film Indie Game: The Movie.

 In a 2017 interview with Eurogamer, Refenes revealed that McMillen was no longer a part of Team Meat and would not play a role in developing the game's sequel, Super Meat Boy Forever.
 McMillen later confirmed this in a blog post.
 Forever was eventually released in late 2020 for various platforms.